Self-Approval Through Soul Identity: Remove the Interference, Reveal the Real You

 The Struggle for Self-Approval

-In a world increasingly shaped by visibility, comparison, and external validation, the struggle for self-approval is often treated as a personal failing — something to fix, build, or overcome.
+We live in a world that is increasingly shaped by visibility, comparison, and external validation, where the struggle for self-approval is often treated as a personal failing—something to fix, build, or overcome.

-But self-approval is not something most people are missing.
-It’s something being obscured.
+Self-approval is not something most people are missing.
+More often, it is something being obscured.

-When identity settles back into essence, approval stops being a question.
+So when identity settles back into its deeper centre, approval naturally stops being a question.

-This shift is not achieved through effort.
-It happens through recognition.
+This shift is not achieved through effort but through recognition.

 What Self-Approval Actually Is

-My philosophy is different.
-It treats self-approval as something fundamental but veiled under a pattern of interference.
-Remove the interference, and what remains is self-approval.
+My view is different.
+I see self-approval as something fundamental that has become obscured beneath layers of conditioning, expectation, comparison, and misidentification.
+Remove the interference, and what remains is not emptiness but clarity.

-Self-approval is the natural state that remains when you stop outsourcing your sense of self.
+Self-approval is the natural state that emerges when you stop outsourcing your sense of self.

-In this sense, self-approval is not an achievement you need to work toward.
-It is a consequence of clarity of self.
+In this sense, self-approval is less of an achievement than it is a consequence of clarity.

 Soul Identity and the End of Approval-Seeking